aliakbermehedi1/aliakbermehedi1/README.md

 - 🔭 I’m currently working on AKK System.
 - 🌱 I’m currently learning React Native & Node JS.
-- 📫 How to reach me: Message or Email
+- 📫 How to reach me: Message or Email.
 - ⚡ Fun fact: I love to sleep comfortably for 8 hours.